abdrahmansoltan/Learning-Notes/Interviews/interviews.md

 ### Interviewer Questions

-- Do you have any questions for me?
+- **"Do you have any questions for me?"**

+  - Prepare 4-5 questions to ask the interviewer
   - focus on the interviewer, not `company` or `yourself`
   - mention something they've mentioned (this shows that you're paying attention to what they're saying in the interview)
     - use the info they tell you about themselves at the beginning of the interview